sendgrid/docs/content/docs/for-developers/sending-email/personalizations.md

 }
 ```

-## 	Sending a Single Email to a Single Recipient With Multiple CCs/BCCs
+## 	Sending a Single Email to a Single Recipient With Multiple CCs and BCCs

 The following shows what personalizations are required to send the same email to one recipient, with multiple CCs and/or BCCs.